Kinto/kinto-pusher/demo/README.rst

 Run Demo
 ========

-This demo uses Kinto, a Cliquet-based application.
+This demo uses *Kinto*, a *Cliquet*-based application.

-We will run Kinto locally with this plugin enabled, and observe live sync between two browsers.
+We will run *Kinto* locally with this plugin enabled, and observe live sync between two browsers.